Skip to content

 study.queue

-The study.queue object provides the same query capabilities as queue, but automatically scoped to the current image's StudyInstanceUID.
-Available when the image has a StudyInstanceUID; nil otherwise.
+Same methods as queue, automatically scoped to the current image's StudyInstanceUID. nil when the image has no StudyInstanceUID.

 lua